nnellans/ado-pipelines-guide/README.md

     timeoutInMinutes: number # how long to run the job before automatically cancelling. optional, default is 60
     cancelTimeoutInMinutes: number # how much time to give 'run always even if cancelled tasks' before killing them
     variables: variables # specify any job-level variables. optional
-    strategy:
-      parallel: # parallel strategy
-      matrix: # matrix strategy
-      maxParallel: number # maximum number of simultaneous matrix legs to run, only valid if using matrix
     workspace:
       clean: string # what to clean up before the job runs. accepts only outputs, resources, or all
     container: containerReference # container to run this job inside